-Major India-based drug company, Sun Pharmaceuticals, has debuted their dry eye disease drug to the US on Monday.
+Major India-based drug company, Sun Pharmaceuticals, has debuted their dry eye disease drug to the US.
 The drug is a cyclosporine ophthalmic solution 0.09 percent called Cequa.
 This treatment offers the highest concentration of cyclosporine for ophthalmic use approved by the US Food and Drug Administration (FDA).

 Cequa is used to increase tear production in patients with keratoconjunctivitis sicca, otherwise known as dry eye.
 This is an inflammatory disease that affects more than 16 million people in the US alone.
 Cequa is the first and only treatment to combine cyclosporine and NCELL technology to increase ocular penetration and tear penetration to ocular tissues.